yilmazcinar/ConstructorMetod/README.md

-### This project is about " How to run ConstructorMetods " on C# programming language.
+### This project is about " How to run Constructor Metods " on C# programming language.